mufumbo/android-helper/README.markdown

 [ThumbLoader](https://github.com/mufumbo/android-helper/blob/master/src/com/mufumbo/android/helper/ThumbLoader.java)
 -----------

 Fast helper to download and display images asynchronously in a `ListView`.
+Caching is done in-memory by `SoftReference`.

 First consumes the LAST images added to the queue and kill the queue tail.